 The primary goal of the ExoMars programme is to address the question of whether life has ever existed on Mars.
 The programme comprises two missions: the first one, launched in March 2016, consists of the Trace Gas Orbiter (TGO) and Schiaparelli, an entry, descent and landing demonstrator module (EDM).
-The second is planned for launch in 2020 and comprises a rover and surface science platform.
+The second mission is planned for launch in 2020 and comprises a rover and a surface science platform.

-Elecnor Deimos will also play a key role in the next ExoMars mission, for which it is responsible for verifying the design and features of the atmospheric phase and independent verification of the algorithms of the GNC/AOCS subsystem.
-Deimos’ involvement throughout the ExoMars programme extends the range of applications for flight technologies essential for future exploration missions such as a return mission to Mars.
+Elecnor Deimos will also play a key role in the next ExoMars mission, for which it is responsible for verifying the design and features of the atmospheric phase, and for the independent verification of the algorithms of the GNC/AOCS subsystem.
+The company’s involvement throughout the ExoMars programme extends the range of applications for flight technologies essential for future exploration missions such as a return mission to Mars.

 COOKIES POLICY.
 We use first- and third-party cookies to improve your experience as a user of our website and to collect statistics by analysing your browsing data.
 If you continue browsing without changing your settings we will accept your consent to receive our cookies.